Drawing vertices in 3D requires P3D # as a parameter to size() size(100, 100, P3D) beginShape(POINTS) vertex(30, 20, -50) vertex(85, 20, -50) vertex(85, 75, -50) vertex(30, 75, -50) endShape()

 endShape()

-Description All shapes are constructed by connecting a series of vertices. vertex() is used to specify the vertex coordinates for points, lines, triangles, quads, and polygons.
+All shapes are constructed by connecting a series of vertices. vertex() is used to specify the vertex coordinates for points, lines, triangles, quads, and polygons.
 It is used exclusively within the beginShape() and endShape() functions.

+Drawing a vertex in 3D using the z parameter requires the P3D parameter in combination with size, as shown in the above example.
 This function is also used to map a texture onto geometry.
 The texture() function declares the texture to apply to the geometry and the u and v coordinates set define the mapping of this texture to the form.
-By default, the coordinates used for u and v are specified in relation to the image's size in pixels, but this relation can be changed with textureMode().
+By default, the coordinates used for u and v are specified in relation to the image's size in pixels, but this relation can be changed with textureMode(). |

 Updated on Tue Feb 27 14:07:12 2024.